AUTHOR: Huntley Fitzpatrick

 I liked the characters–Jase and Samantha are perfectly nice and their relationship is sweet.
 They seem like very normal teenagers with normal problems, and I’m sure lots of teens will relate to them.
 The story is realistic and believable.

-My problem with this book is that, while everyone is nice and everything, it is really pretty boring.
-I really liked Tim’s character and, despite my lukewarm reception of this book, I would probably read a book written from his perspective.
+My problem with this book is that, while everyone is nice and everything, it’s pretty boring.
+I liked Tim’s character and, despite my lukewarm reception of this book, I would probably read a book written from his perspective.
 The conflicts are relatively minor until near the end, when a catastrophe comes out of the clear blue and finally introduces some tension between the lovers.
-By then, I just really didn’t care anymore.
+By then, I just didn’t care anymore.

 STATUS IN MY LIBRARY: We can’t get it–it is very high school.